Shop Setup

 In your forked GitLab project go to

-paste the URL for the original LFP project you forked into theInput your repository URL
+Mirror a repositorypaste the URL for the original LFP project you forked into theInput your repository URLbox.
+Use the https version of the "clone" URL.Select

-Overwrite diverged branches
+Overwrite diverged branches.Enable

-Only mirror protected branches
+Only mirror protected branches.Click the

-button.By enabling repository mirroring, any changes to the original LFP project's master branch will automatically be pulled to your forked shop project.
+Mirror repositorybutton.By enabling repository mirroring, any changes to the original LFP project's master branch will automatically be pulled to your forked shop project.
 This keeps your shop's master branch up-to-date with the upstream and lets your shop developers pull changes from your shop fork instead of the LFP upstream, simplifying the branch-synchronization process.

 The Shop Manager, in the fork, turns off the issue tracker for your forked project by opening your project and going to